 - Clinical science

-Delirium (also known as toxic or metabolic encephalopathy) is a neurocognitive disorder characterized by impaired attention and cognitive function.
+Delirium is a neurocognitive disorder characterized by impaired attention, awareness (reduced orientation to the environment), and other disturbed cognitive functions (e.g., memory, language, or perception).
 Symptoms develop acutely and tend to fluctuate throughout the day.
-Delirium can occur as a complication of almost any medical condition.
-It is most often a complication of polypharmacy, especially in the elderly, and is also commonly seen in patients admitted to the ICU.
+Delirium occurs as a direct physiological consequence of another medical condition.
+It is most often a complication of polypharmacy, especially in elderly patients, and is also commonly seen in patients admitted to the ICU.
 Although delirium is a reversible confusional state, it warrants urgent medical attention because it may be the first sign of serious underlying disease.
 Treatment of delirium focuses on treating the underlying illness and reducing exposure to exacerbating factors.
 Antipsychotic medications are used for the treatment of agitation in delirious patients.

-- The exact mechanism by which delirium occurs is unknown.
+- The exact mechanism responsible for delirium is unknown.

 - Major surgery

 For the major causes of delirium, think I WATCH DEATH: Infection, Withdrawal, Acute metabolic disorder, Trauma, CNS pathology, Hypoxia, Deficiencies, Endocrine, Acute vascular, Toxins/drugs, Heavy metals.

 - The main symptom is an acute (hours to days) alteration in the level of awareness and attention.